docker/docs/datacenter/dtr/2.1/guides/repos-and-images/push-an-image.md

 Since DTR is secure by default, you need to create the image repository before being able to push the image to DTR.

-In this example, we'll create the 'golang' repository in DTR, and push the Golang 1.7 image to it.
+In this example, we create the 'golang' repository in DTR, and push the Golang 1.7 image to it.

 ## Create a repository